jonas-fuchs/varVAMP/docs/usage.md

 ## Usage

-In the most simple case varvamp will take an alignment and a output directory to store the results in-
+In the most simple case varvamp will take an alignment and a output directory to store the results in.
+**Minimal usage:**

 ```shell
 varvamp <alignment> <output>